-Providing services and supports to both children and adults simultaneously and tracking outcomes for both that cannot be predicted or determined by race, ethnicity, culture, language, gender, religion, orientation, geography, ability, immigration status, housing status, socioeconomic status, or any other protected class or circumstance.
+Providing services and supports to both children and adults simultaneously and tracking outcomes for both that cannot be predicted or determined by race, gender, religion, or orientation.

 A huge thank you to the TAC Equity Workgroup for developing the draft approach.
-Members include: Johnna Darragh - Ernst, Tonya Frehner, LaKeesha James - Smith, Marcy Mendenhall, and Mariana Osoria
+Members include: Johnna Darragh - Ernst, Tonya Frehner, LaKeesha James - Smith, Marcy Mendenhall, and Mariana Osoria.